angryj/CS122B-spring21-t148/README.md

 | Case 3: HTTP/10 threads/No connection pooling  | ![]/Scaled, Multi-threaded, HTTP, wo pooling/Scaled, Multi-threaded, HTTP, wo pooling.png  | 147                        | 87.38                               | 87.00                     |

 #Analysis: Cases 1-3
+Case 1: like for the single instance test, Case 1 of the scaled version serves as the control for which the other cases are compared to.
+The TS and TJ times in general are very fast, especially compared for the single instance, as the load is split between and master and salve instances